-Step 1: potential storm identification.
 Using 6-hourly data, grid points in space and time satisfying the following conditions are located:

-- At each time, 850 hPa relative vorticity maximum exceeding $1.6 \mathrm{x} 10^{-4}~\mathrm{s}^{-1}$ are located within areas of $6^{\circ} \mathrm{x} 6^{\circ}$ latitude and longitude . - The local minimum of sea level pressure, which must be within a distance of 2° latitude or longitude from the vorticity maximum, is defined as the center of the storm.
+- At each time, 850-hPa relative vorticity maximum exceeding 1.6 × 10-4 s-1 are located within areas of 6° × 6° latitude and longitude. - The local minimum of sea level pressure, which must be within a distance of 2° latitude or longitude from the vorticity maximum, is defined as the center of the storm.
 And the local maximum surface (lowest model level) wind speed is recorded. - The local maximum temperature averaged between 300 and 500 hPa is defined as the center of the warm core.
 The distance of the warm-core center from the storm center must not exceed 2°.
-The warm-core temperature must be at least 1° C warmer than the surrounding local mean.
+The warm-core temperature must be at least 1°C warmer than the surrounding local mean.

-Differing from Knutson et al. (2007), this algorithm does not use a bicubic spline method for locating maxima, minima and computing gradients, due to the large computational cost as well as the fact that little impact has been found when using this refinement with this 50km resolution data.
+Differing from K07, this algorithm does not use a bicubic spline method for locating maxima, minima, and computing gradients, because of the large computational cost as well as the fact that little impact has been found when using this refinement with this 50-km resolution data.